 Supervision and Control: Can off-payroll workers work to their own time and actions or are they under your control on a daily basis?

 Part and Parcel: Are off-payroll workers embedded in your workforce?
 For example, do they have line management responsibilities?

-From April 2020, your business as the end client will be liable for:
+Since April 2021, your business as the end client has been liable for: